Hair Loss Cycle

-Human Hair loss and Growth Cycle:
+Human Hair loss and Growth Cycle

 Hair growth can be divided into three distinct phases:

-anagen (active growth)
+- Anagen (active growth)

-catagen (active loss)
+- Catagen (active loss)

 Telogen, or the resting phase, comes next as the basal attachment becomes even more dissipated, leading to the hair shaft eventually falling out.
-Nonbalding hair on average remains in the telogen phase about 10% of the time, the phase lasts around 3 to 4 months.
+Nonbalding hair on average remains in the telogen phase about 10% of the time, and the phase lasts around 3 to 4 months.
 Thinning of hair begins to occur when the rate of hair loss exceeds that of hair growth.

-In addition to actual hair loss, male pattern baldness is characterized by the conversion of terminal (thick and healthy) hair into vellus (thin and fine) also referred to as “baby” hair.
+In addition to actual hair loss, male pattern baldness is characterized by the conversion of terminal (thick and healthy) hair into vellus (thin and fine), also referred to as “baby” hair.
 Hair loss has one main controlling factor, which is derived from a single, autosomal gene that is regulated by freely flowing levels of androgens (male hormones that consist of testosterone and dihydrotestosterone).

 Varying degrees of both male hormones (testosterone and dihydrotestosterone) are found in men and women.
-Testosterone is necessary for pubic, beard and axillary (underarm) hair growth, but does not affect scalp hair growth or loss.
+Testosterone is necessary for pubic, beard, and axillary (underarm) hair growth, but does not affect scalp hair growth or loss.
 On the contrary, the presence of dihydrotestosterone leads to hair loss in hairs that are destined for hair loss, without having an effect on other non-susceptible hairs.

-Usually, in men, susceptible hairs cover the front and top of the head, but the sides and back of the head usually consist of non-susceptible hairs, which are resistant to hair loss caused by the presence of dihydrotestosterone.
+Usually, in men, susceptible hairs cover the front and top of the head (crown), but the sides and back of the head usually consist of non-susceptible hairs, which are resistant to hair loss caused by the presence of dihydrotestosterone.
 This means that there is still a large quantity of hair in the back and sides of the head on even the baldest of individuals.